sankhyanbanik/Machine-Learning/README.md

 # Machine-Learning
-This is my first Git Repsitory
+This is my first Git Repsitory.
 Author - Sankhayan Banik
+ML and DL Projects